symfony-cmf/symfony-cmf-docs/bundles/routing_auto/token_providers.rst

 Token Providers
 ---------------

-Token providers provide values for the tokens specified in the URL schemas.
+Token providers provide values for the tokens specified in the URI schemas.

 content_method
 ~~~~~~~~~~~~~~